Salah2Eddin/Mute-when-prayer-comes/README.md

 # Mute when prayer comes
  Mutes your computer when prayer time comes\
  It uses an api provided by(https://aladhan.com) to get the prayer times \
- than when prayer time comes it will send a fake mute keyboard-button press command\
+ than when prayer time comes it will send a fake mute keyboard-button press \
- to mute your computer and after five minutes it will resend an other command to unmute it\
+ to mute your computer and after five minutes it will resend an other fake press to unmute it\
  than after a minute it will recheck if there is a prayer

 # Requirements: